Royce Hart: Captaincy and later career

 Nominated captain to succeed the ageing Roger Dean, Hart had another brilliant year in 1972, winning the best and fairest, scoring a career-high seven goals against South Melbourne and leading the team into the finals.
-Hart was dominant in the lead-up finals, but was overwhelmed in the Grand Final when Richmond lost a famously high-scoring match to Carlton.
+Hart was dominant in the lead-up finals, but he was overwhelmed in the Grand Final when Richmond lost a famously high-scoring match to Carlton.
 Pitted against the man who became his hardest opponent, Bruce Doull, Hart was powerless to stop the Tigers suffering a loss that shocked his overconfident club.